devoftheweb/memstore-eng/README.md

 ## Assumptions 📚

-In a production environment, we would have authentication, authorization, persistence, concurrency control, locking, multi-client, and other important features.
+In a production environment, we would have authentication, authorization, and other important features.

 The assumptions made are: